Are Facebook Ads Worth It?

 When you assess the results of your own ad campaigns, I hope you'll put your "data glasses" on first.

-Doing so will prevent you from mistaking success for failure.
+Doing so will prevent you from mistaking success for failure and vice versa.
+More importantly, you can use that data to shape your next action steps.